ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

-One of the Contoso's Business Analyst planning to explore data in ADX and check its ingestion features, explore streaming data in ADX for enriched flow table and looking for the below usecases to be build on dashboards:
+One of the Contoso's Business Analyst planning to explore data in ADX and check its ingestion features, explore streaming data in ADX for enriched flow table and looking for the below usecases to be built on dashboards:

 1. Total volume computation at Application level.
 2. Total active users per day for top 10 application.

-This workshop walks through the steps in designing, creating, and configuring Azure Data Explorer clusters keeping in mind these requirements.Once the cluster is deployed, this workshop enlists the steps to ingest data into ADX databases and tables using One Click ingestion for sample run.
+This workshop walks through the steps in designing, creating, and configuring Azure Data Explorer clusters keeping in mind these requirements.
+Once the cluster is deployed, this workshop enlists the steps to ingest data into ADX databases and tables using One Click ingestion for sample run.

 ### Pre-requisites